alphaClass6143/CI_PP4_mini-twitter/README.md

 As a owner I want to:

 19. remove users and block their email address
-20. see who has recently registered
-21. remove posts
+22. remove posts
-22. see the most recent posts on the platform
+23. see the most recent posts on the platform

 ## Design